 My family lives in Nashville so this road trip in Tennessee was pretty easy.
 In fact, my son’s school does a day trip to Ocoee white water rafting every year!
 Ocoee TN is about a three hour road trip from Nashville so I prefer it as more of weekend getaway type of experience.
 Not only am I keen to break the driving up into different days, there is also way too much to do in one day.
 Especially, since a lot of the Ocoee area attractions are active physical adventures!
 You can do the drive from Nashville straight on through to Ocoee in about three hours or you can break it up with a stop over in Chattanooga for a bit to eat and a bit of sight seeing.
 Nashville to Chattanooga is about 2 hours and Chattanooga to Ocoee is about 1 hour.

-If you can go white water rafting (12 and up), you absolutely should.
+If you can go white water rafting (paddlers of all skill levels 12 years of age and up), you absolutely should.
+You can’t beat the thrill and excitement of whitewater.
 It is so much fun!!
 I found myself laughing out loud so many times during the trip as water splashed our faces, as we plummeted down a level, as we “surfed” on the rocks, and as we twirled our boat through a particular rapid.
-I also found that as a parent I was filled with pride to watch my kids step up to the challenge of rowing, following directions from our guide, and working as team to row together in time.
+I also found that as a parent I was filled with great pride to watch my kids step up to the challenge of rowing, following directions from our guide, and working as team to row together in time.
 It was a great experience for groups that need to learn to work together such as families, friends, schoolmates, etc.

-We had scheduled a 1:30 Ocoee rafting trip with Cherokee Rafting.
+We scheduled a 1:30 Ocoee rafting half day trip with Cherokee Rafting, a commercial rafting outfitter.
 It was nice and easy to find, right on Highway 64 and the perfect way to start our adventures off upon our arrival from Nashville.
 The folks at Cherokee Rafting were very helpful, organized, and experienced.
 We joined a large group of teenage girls visiting from Alabama for the bus ride to the drop off point.
 Each boat had 4 or 5 people plus a guide.
-The guides tell you everything you need to know to keep you safe.
+The experienced guides tell you everything you need to know to keep you safe.
 Great for first time rafters like my teens!
-Our guide was also funny and informative as he shared fun facts the whole way down the Ocoee River.
+Our guide was also funny and informative as he shared fun facts the whole way down the continuous rapids of the Ocoee River.

 Cabin Rentals Ocoee Tn Area